Posted by: AT&T Blog Team on February 19, 2014 at 12:42 pm

-The following statement may be attributed to Jim Cicconi, AT&T Senior Executive Vice President-External and Legislative Affairs:
+The following statement may be attributed to Jim Cicconi, AT&T’s Senior Executive Vice President of External and Legislative Affairs:

-The following statement may be attributed to Jim Cicconi, AT&T Senior Executive Vice President, External and Legislative Affairs:
+The following may be attributed to Jim Cicconi, AT&T Senior Executive Vice President-External and Legislative Affairs:

 “We applaud Chairman Walden and Chairman Upton for taking this critical step to ensure America’s telecommunications laws are aligned with the explosion of new technologies and expanding consumer needs.
 Their decision recognizes that current laws are woefully outdated, that they fail to provide the level playing field needed by competing services and technologies, and that they have become an impediment to investment and economic growth.

 “We look forward to working constructively with the Chairmen and the Congress on this exciting challenge.”